pkLucid/Pokemon-Lucid/lucid_book/docs/ai/ai.md

 ## Post KO Switch in
-  * Palafin outspeeds current player mon: + 8
+  * Palafin-Zero outspeeds current player mon: + 8
   * AI Mon faster and can faint target: + 7
   * AI Mon faints target and is not dead to player: +6
   * AI Mon faster and can faint with the same amount of hits or less the opposing mon: + 5